hydrusnetwork/hydrus/docs/running_from_source.md

 We will call the base extract directory, the one with 'client.py' in it, `install_dir`.

 !!! info "Mixed Builds"
     Don't mix and match build extracts and source extracts.
-The process that runs the code gets confused if there are unexpected extra .dlls in the directory.
-If you need to convert between built and source releases, perform a [clean install](getting_started_installing.md#clean_installs).
+The process that runs the code gets confused if there are unexpected extra .dlls in the directory. **If you need to convert between built and source releases, perform a [clean install](getting_started_installing.md#clean_installs).**

+    If you are converting from one install type to another, make a backup before you start.
+Then, if it all goes wrong, you'll have a safe backup to rollback to.

 #### Built Programs